IllusiveAldebaran/cse15l-lab-reports/lab-report-3.md

 ## 1) GREP

 For this lab report we will be focusing on grep.
-By far it is the one with more that I don't know and more to offer thatn than `less` or `find`, though I think `find` and some of it's options may be useful to learn later.
+By far it is the one with more that I don't know and more to offer that than `less` or `find`, though I think `find` and some of it's options may be useful to learn later.
 But grep is useful in many contexts.
 And I need to review it.
 I remember that egrep, now `grep -e` is I think for regex expressions.
 I have used `--` as a flag to escape `-`, and somehow I think `-o` flag to look for multiple expressions.
 Either way for this lab I will look at three examples of flags for grep.
 I will also list out some useful ones but the less work I have to type out, format, and paste pictures on the lab is more practice time for me in the terminal and messing around with linux.

 For starters `grep` seems to come from `g/re/p`, or a global search of a regular expression, then print.
 It reminds me of the substiture command in vim.
 For more information off wiki read [here](https://en.wikipedia.org/wiki/Grep).